© Crown copyright 2017

 This report provides an update of results from NHSBSP Report 541.
 Therefore detailed methods and derivations of equations are not given.
 Greater details regarding the assumptions used and calculations performed can be found in Warren et al5.

 It was assumed that all screening examinations included 2 views.
 The attendance rate and the number of women in each screening round were calculated using data from NHSBSP statistics for the year April 2013 to March 2014 for England6.
-The age range 50 to 70 (current regime in the NHSBSP) was considered and also the age extension randomised control trial of women aged 47 to 737.
+The age range 50 up to 71st birthday (current regime in the NHSBSP) was considered and also the age extension randomised control trial of women aged 47 to 737.
 The number of women who would be screened in the screening rounds at ages 47 to 49 and 71 to 73 was estimated by extrapolating the number of women in the standard age range to this wider age range.

 Radiation risk factors